Table of contents

 As you can see, customer loyalty lies with companies that care about them.

-If you’ve had customer service on the backburner for a while, now’s a good time to place it front and centre.
+If you’ve had customer service on the back burner for a while, now’s a good time to place it front and center.
 To help you level up, we’ve rounded up the top customer service best practices.

-In this article, we’ll unpack how you can build a customer-focused culture, elevate your customer support experiences, and go the extra mile to make customers happy.
+In this article, we’ll unpack how you can build a customer-focused culture, elevate your customer support experiences, and go the extra mile to make customers happy and enjoy higher retention rates.